Smileybob72801/WeatherBlazor/README.md

 dotnet run
 ```

-- Open your browser and navigate to http://localhost:5173.
+- Console will indicate listening port, should be http://localhost:5173.

 ## Technologies Used